slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On achieving mastery

 <!--
-- Without a demonstrably immense superiority in skill over the novice, there can be no true experts, only laypeople with imposing credentials.
 - introverts have more probability of being an expert in their field. extraversion is not good for mastery. most people are not extremes and most people are in the middle. most things are not binary. introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
 It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.
 -->

 > *"An expert is a person who has made all the mistakes which can be made in a very narrow field"
 -- Niels Bohr*

-After learning the rules, break them.
-Only then you can achieve mastery.

 True experts recognize the limits of what they know and what they do not know.
-If they find themselves outside their circle of competence, they keep quiet or simply say, “I don’t know.”

 > *"Any fool can know.
 The point is to understand."
 -- Albert Einstein*